rcrabb2/datasciencecoursera/README.md

 5. Combines the std and mean data frames to become x data frame again
 6. Combines x, y, and subject data frames together into 1 complete data frame which is returned

-## forQuestion5
-takes the result of cleaningData and calculates the mean of each variable based on subject and activity.
-The result is a text file of the data frame.

 ## License
 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012